infracloudio/fission/Documentation/wip/testing-proposal.md

 - Each test
 - A whole test suite

-The ability to have clean and separate before and after blocks, apart from separation of concerns, enables:
+The ability to have clean and separate before and after blocks, apart from the separation of concerns, enables:

-- Running a suite of tests for same setup (See tagging for suite of tests)
+- Running a suite of tests for the same setup (See tagging for suite of tests)
 ### Tagging tests & running a selection

 Over a period of time as tests grow, there will be unit, smkoe, integration, performance, soak tests and so on.
-Ability to run a perticular test suite only or a combination of them makes it easy to run for specific purpose.
+The ability to run a particular test suite only or a combination of them makes it easy to run for a specific purpose.
 ### Measuring test times

-[Good to have, not a must] Measuring time for tests and reporting somewhere helps over time to monitor trends.
+[Good to have, not a must] Measuring time for tests and reporting somewhere help over time to monitor trends.
 Although this job is better done by performance/benchmark tests so it is not a strict requirement

 ### Cleaner Logging
 It would be good to have cleaner/relevant logging as part of build & test.
-For example something that Ginkgo framework does is it shows error logs only for failed tests.
+For example, something that Ginkgo framework does is it shows error logs only for failed tests.
 ### Tests in Parallel

 It would be good to be able to run tests in parallel.

-## Evalutaing the tools/alternatives
+## Evaluating the tools/alternatives
 ### BATS

-Bash Automated Testing System is like a enhanced version of bash with support for @test tags and before and after steps & ability to skip tests etc. While it enhances the bash to certain extent, the overall improvement is only marginal.
+Bash Automated Testing System is like an enhanced version of bash with support for @test tags and before and after steps & ability to skip tests etc. While it enhances the bash to a certain extent, the overall improvement is only marginal.

 ```
 #!/usr/bin/env bats